Fear, Falsehoods, and Flags: The GOP Sleight of Hand

 This is the logical conclusion of a sentiment which Trump captured two years ago, and which is now the fatal conceit of a major American political party: “What you’re seeing and what you’re reading is not what’s happening.”

 With only two months until the election, voters must ask themselves now if they are really as docile as Republican leadership believes them to be.
-Is stopping “cancel culture” really more of priority than saving lives?
+Is stopping “cancel culture” really more of a priority than saving lives?
 Should banal homage to the American Dream really absolve this administration of its catastrophic negligence?
 Are voters really so insensible to reality that they will not question why, as Vice President Mike Pence so clumsily worded it, Trump will have to spend his second term “[making] America great again, again?”

 A Show About Nothing